stever/zxplay/README.md

 # JSSpeccy 3

-A ZX Spectrum emulator for the browser
+A ZX Spectrum emulator for the browser.
+This is a fork I made to address some gripes I had with the mainstream version.
+See Addendum

 ## Features